MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/policies-threat-protection.md

 - You must have at least one app connected using [app connectors](enable-instant-visibility-protection-and-governance-actions-for-your-apps.md).
 - From the Settings cog, select **IP address ranges** and click the + to add IP address ranges for your internal subnets and their egress public IP addresses.
 Set the **Category** to **Internal**.

-- Standardize a naming conventions for service accounts in your environment, for example, set all account names to start with “svc”.
+- Standardize a naming conventions for service accounts in your environment, for example, set all account names to start with "svc".

 ### Steps